Hierophobia-The Fear of Holy Objects

 What most people believe to be atheism may not be true for everyone.

-Have you ever come across someone who despises holy and sacred objects?
+Have you ever come across someone who despises holy or sacred objects?

-Perhaps they loathe the Bible and refuse to engage someone who’s carrying one.
-Or they simply go berserk when they see a priest walk toward them.
+Perhaps they loathe the Bible and refuse to engage with someone who’s carrying one.
+Or they simply go berserk when they see a priest or other clergy member walk toward them.

 This isn’t merely bad behavior or someone who believes in logic and science.
-Instead, it is a type of phobia known as Hierophobia or Hagiophobia.
-Etymologically speaking, both ‘Hiero’ and ‘Hagios’ mean sacred or holy in Greek.
+Instead, it’s a type of phobia known as hierophobia or hagiophobia.
+Etymologically speaking, both hiero and hagios mean sacred or holy in Greek.

-If you feel you have Hierophobia then chances are that when faced with anything sacred or religious, you may experience intense anxiety and discomfort.
-Your response to the fear stimulus can often come off as offensive to people around you and they may make you feel shame and guilt for it.
-But don’t be disheartened.
-Your feelings and anxiety around the issue are valid and in this article, we’ll not only go over the reasons behind it but also share ways to combat it successfully.
+If you feel you may have hierophobia, chances are, when faced with anything sacred or religious, you may experience intense anxiety and discomfort.
+Your response to the fear stimulus can often come off as offensive to people around you and they may try to shame or guilt you for it.
+But don’t be disheartened—your feelings and anxiety around the issue are valid.
+Read on to learn the reasons behind those feelings and ways to combat them successfully.

 Do I Have Hierophobia?

-If you can’t bear being in the same room as a priest, a religious ritual, sacred items, or even if the room is in a sacred place, you may have Hierophobia.
+If you can’t bear being in the same room as a priest, or at a religious ritual, or near sacred items, you may have hierophobia.

 This isn’t just a normal aversion, it’s a morbid fear that grips you and prevents you from dealing with circumstances involving the stimuli, particularly if your family and friends are religious.

-Before we discuss ways to overcome it, let’s take a closer look at the cause of Hierophobia.
+Before we discuss ways to overcome it, let’s take a closer look at the causes of hierophobia.

 What Causes Hierophobia?